Actindo-AG/Documentation/PIM/UserInterface/03d_Settings.md

   Description to the language.
 This field is read-only.

 - *Active*
-  Activate the toggle to set the language active.
-Deactivate the toggle to set the language inactive.
+  Enable the toggle to set the language active.
+Disable the toggle to set the language inactive.